-As for absolute temperature being “English,” if Ruckman had Daniel Gabriel Fahrenheit’s pioneering work in mind, Mr. Fahrenheit was not from England, but rather born in Germany and lived much of his life in the Netherlands.
+As for absolute temperature supposedly being “English,” if Ruckman had Daniel Gabriel Fahrenheit’s pioneering work in mind, Mr. Fahrenheit was not from England, but rather born in Germany and lived much of his life in the Netherlands.

 It is the culmination and final work of the Holy Spirit in the Church Age in a world that is English-speaking.
 (22 Years of the Bible Believer’s Bulletin Vol. 1 “The AV Holy Bible” p.
 79)

-[the KJV]…converted the whole world into an English-speaking world (22 Years of the Bible Believer’s Bulletin Vol. 1 “The AV Holy Bible” p.
+[the KJV] … converted the whole world into an English-speaking world … (22 Years of the Bible Believer’s Bulletin Vol. 1 “The AV Holy Bible” p.
 581)

 Absolutely untrue.
 We do not dispute that English is the most spoken language when statistics of non-native English speakers who learned some English as a second language are factored in.
-Taking statistics that are current as of this writing, even if those who speak English as a second language are added to English natives speakers (total of 1,268,000,000 according to https://www.ethnologue.com/guides/ethnologue200) and if we consider a world population of 7,794,000,000 according to https://www.livepopulation.com/population-projections/world-2020.html) English comes to 16.6% of the world’s population.
+Taking statistics that are current as of the writing of this article, even if those who speak English as a second language are added to English native speakers (total of 1,268,000,000 according to https://www.ethnologue.com/guides/ethnologue200) and if we consider a world population of 7,794,000,000 according to https://www.livepopulation.com/population-projections/world-2020.html) English comes to 16.6% of the world’s population.
 When narrowed down to those who speak English as their first or native language, it drops to third in the world, after Mandarin Chinese and Spanish. https://www.ethnologue.com/guides/most-spoken-languages It should be pointed out that many are likely to prefer to read and study the Bible in their first language, because that is what they are most comfortable with and would reduce the need to turn to a dictionary to find the definition of unfamiliar terms.
-Granted, the statistics we just provided would not have been the exact statistics at the time of Ruckman’s writing going back several decades, but the main point should be established that "the whole world" is not "an English-speaking world" as Ruckman says when that would not be true of 86% of the world's population.
+Granted, the statistics we just provided would not have been the exact statistics at the time of Ruckman’s writing going back several decades, but the main point should be established that "the whole world" is not "an English-speaking world" as Ruckman says, when that would not be true of 86% of the world's population.